-Alastair specialises in advising public and private sector clients on employment, health and safety at work, education, alcohol licensing and class 4 gaming.
-Alastair has appeared as counsel representing clients in inquiries, tribunals, mediations, courts, licensing committees, licensing authorities, and before Parliamentary Select Committees on these and related issues.
+Alastair specialises in advising public and private sector clients on governance, and class four gaming.
+Alastair has appeared as counsel representing clients in inquiries, tribunals, mediations, courts, licensing committees, licensing authorities, and before parliamentary select committees on these and related issues.

-Alastair has presented at conferences and acted as a seminar leader on employment, privacy, alcohol licensing, class 4 gaming, education, and health and safety at work issues (such as governance, Directors' responsibilities, bullying, harassment and computer misuse).
+Alastair has presented at conferences and acted as a seminar leader on employment, privacy, alcohol licensing, class four gaming, education, and health and safety at work issues (such as governance, directors' responsibilities, bullying, harassment, and alcohol licensing law and protocols).

-Alastair is co-author of the textbook Sale of Alcohol and peer reviews the 6-monthly publication New Zealand Gambling Law Guide.
+Alastair is lead co-author of the textbook Sale of Alcohol and peer reviews the six monthly publication New Zealand Gambling Law Guide.

 Representing three families

-Medical Officers of Health, and several territorial local authorities in relation to alcohol licensing matters under the new 2012 Sale & Supply of Alcohol Act
+and several territorial local authorities in relation to alcohol licensing matters under the new Sale and Supply of Alcohol Act 2012